 All guest and extra meals must be booked and paid for in advance.
 Meal tickets are available from Reception or the Finance office.
 Without a ticket you will NOT be able to have a meal.
-A booking form should also be filled in and placed in the slot in the notice board by the kitchen server.
 You must pay for and book your meal (s) by 9am the day BEFORE guest(s) are expected.
-Meals can be booked by emailing catering@allnations.ac.uk.
-Payment is made at reception.
+Guest meals need to be booked at least 24 hours in advance by emailing catering@allnations.ac.uk and stating any food allergies or dietary requirements.
+Payment is made at reception